qtranslate/qtranslate-xt/readme.txt

 ## Frequently Asked Questions ##

 FAQ list is available at "qTranslate-X explained" website: [https://qtranslatexteam.wordpress.com/faq/](https://qtranslatexteam.wordpress.com/faq/ "qTranslate-X explained FAQ"), where it is easier to maintain it in between releases.

+For the new installers, it may be useful to read [Start-up Guide](https://qtranslatexteam.wordpress.com/startup-guide/).

 It is important to read [migration instructions](https://qtranslatexteam.wordpress.com/2015/02/24/migration-from-other-multilingual-plugins/), if you previously used other multilingual plugin.